bduggan/raku-cache-dir/README.md

     method store($key, $value) returns Mu
     method store($key, &v) returns Mu

-Store a value with a key.
-The value can be a scalar or a routine.
+Store a value for a key.
+If the value is a routine, the result of calling it is stored.

 method remove
 -------------